trambarhq/relaks-django-todo-example/README.md

 ## FrontEnd

 `FrontEnd` ([front-end.jsx](https://github.com/trambarhq/relaks-django-todo-example/blob/master/src/front-end.jsx)) is our root React component.
-Its `render()` method will print a login form when authentication is required and the list of todos otherwise:
+It's a functional component that makes use of various [hooks](https://reactjs.org/docs/hooks-intro.html).
+Its source code is listed below.
+We'll take a closer look at what each section does further down the page.

 ```javascript
 import React, { useState, useMemo, useEffect, useCallback } from 'react';